 Views: Winter Hill, Rivington Pike, Hartshead Pike, Manchester city centre, Oldham, most parts of Tameside, Jodrell Bank, Fiddlers’ Ferry Power Station and the Welsh Mountains.

 By Bus: Frequent 202 buses from Manchester, Gorton, Denton and Hyde town centre.
 Alight at Stockport Road/Lilly Street stop.
 The 342 (Hyde – Backbower Circular) is a worthy alternative, more so with the addition of Sunday and Bank Holiday buses every two hours.
 Both routes are operated by Stagecoach Greater Manchester.

 Any More Suggestions

 As always, feel free to comment on the existing suggestions, or you could suggest a few others.
 One other thing before you venture outdoors, allow for a dinner break if necessary and, in the summer months, make sure you carry enough water for rehydration purposes.
-Though COVID-19 infection rates are falling, don’t forget to apply social distancing measures between yourself and other walkers.
+Don’t forget to apply social distancing measures between yourself and other walkers.